 Individuals may find the couseling services helpful as they make plans and decisions in various phases of their development.
-For example, counselors can assist students in selecting courses of study, determining transferability of courses, Health Center helps maintain and choosing or changing careers, gaining independence, and confronting problems of daily living.
+For example, counselors can assist students in selecting courses of study, determining transferability of courses, choosing or changing careers, gaining independence, and confronting problems of daily living.
 Confidential assistance is provided by education and counseling about the counseling staff in the following areas:

-- 1. Career counseling to explore possible vocational directions, occupational information, and selfappraisals of interest, personality and abilities. - 2.
-Academic advisement to examine appropriate choices of courses, educational plans, study skills, and transferability of courses. - 3.
-Confidential personal counseling to released without written permission about personal concerns. - 4.
+- Career counseling to explore possible vocational directions. occupational information, and selfappraisals of interest, personality and abilities. - 2.
+Academic advisement to examine appropriate choices of courses. educational plans, study skills, and transferability of courses. - 3.
+Confidential personal counseling to make adjustment and life decisions about personal concerns. - 4.
 Small group discussions led by counselors and focusing on such areas as interpersonal relationships, test anxiety, and assertiveness.
 Counselors will consider forming any type of group for which there is a demand. - 5.
-Standardized testing to provide additional information about interests, personality and abilities
+Standardized testing to provide additional information aboutinterests, personality and abilities